CenturyLink to conduct metered broadband trial later this year, Ewing says

 However, CenturyLink did not provide any specific details about which markets the trial will be conducted in, nor what the metered pricing plans would be for its copper and FTTH-based products.

 "Regarding the metered data plans; we are considering that for second half of the year," Ewing said during the earnings call, according to a Seeking Alpha transcript.
-"We think it is important and our competition is using the metered plans today and we think that exploring those starts and trials later this year is our expectation."
+"We think it is important and our competition is using the metered plans today and we think that exploring those trials later this year is our expectation."

 The idea of CenturyLink metering broadband or implementing usage caps is not entirely new.
 In 2013, a number of end-users in a DSL Reports forum said they were confused about the telco's bandwidth cap and usage policies.
 A group of users were given a warning they went over their cap, while other "heavy users" got no warning or were told the service provider does not implement usage caps.